cloudaws123/cloudaws1/README.md

-# cloudaws1 this is cloud
+# cloudaws1 this is clou
-aws cloud
-azure cloud
-gcp